shifterest/plugwatch/README.md

 ```

 Take note that each entry corresponds to **a single** plugin only.
 If multiple plugins come from the same repository/server, use regular expressions for each plugin instead.

-# Known issues

-- GitHub releases with no files throws an error

-## To-do

-- Allow comparing versions between repositories/servers
-  - Add `forcePrecedence` in configuration (if enabled, will disable this behavior)
-- Code better lol